Tefuye Historical Trail and Mt. Zhizhong: A Trail That Lets You Get A Glimpse of Highest Peak in Northeast Asia

 sunrise if you camp nearby.
 If the clear sky and the mountains we

-witnessed at that moment was already astonishing, I can’t imagine
+witnessed at that moment was already astonishing, I couldn't imagine

-how stunning it will be if I get a chance to see the sunrise.
+how stunning it would be if I could get a chance to see the sunrise.

-The entrance of Tefuye trail is very obvious on Zhizhong side and
+The entrance of Tefuye Historical Trail was very easy to recognize and

 I learned this lesson in the hard way during this hike.
 Our group left